zhiming99/rpc-frmwrk/ridl/README.md

 ### Output for C++ project

-On a successful compile of the above sample ridl file, `ridlc` will generate several files:
+On a successful compile of the above sample ridl file, `ridlc` will generate the following files:

 * **maincli.cpp, mainsvr.cpp**: as the name indicate, the two files define main function of the proxy and server respectively.
 Each file contains a same-name function, that is a `maincli` function in maincli.cpp and `mainsvr` in mainsvr.cpp, which is the ideal place to add your custom code.